-- Re-assaying of the Benguet drill hole pulps to improve the confidence of mineral resource and mineral reserve estimate is in progress and is expected to complete in Q3 2011. - Drilling programs to determine feasibility level pit wall angles (slope stability) and provide new sample for metallurgical tests have been initiated and most have been completed.
-Completion of the remaining drill holes is expected by the end of Q3 2011. - Additional recommended drilling for confidence and adding tonnes to the resource are planned for 2012. - Recommended acid rock characterization studies were planned and executed.
-Static type tests were completed and kinetic type tests are in the initial execution phase. - A new topographic survey of the mine, probably and alternate valueless rock management areas plant, and tailings storage areas was recommended and has been executed upon with the new imagery and topographic maps distributed to all the consultants engaged on the Project.
+- Re-assaying of the Benguet drill hole pulps to improve the confidence of mineral resource and mineral reserve estimate is expected to complete in Q3 2012. - Drilling programs to determine pit wall angles (slope stability) and provide new sample for metallurgical tests have been initiated and most have been completed.
+Completion of the remaining drill holes is expected by the end of Q3 2012. - Additional recommended drilling for confidence and adding tonnes to the resource are planned for 2012. - Recommended acid rock characterization studies were planned and executed.
+Static type tests were completed and kinetic type tests are in progress. - A new topographic survey of the mine, alternate valueless rock management areas, processing plant and tailings storage areas was recommended and executed along with the new imagery and topographic maps distributed to all the consultants engaged on the Project.